 In addition to Angela Titzrath and Dr. Roland Lappin, some other former members have vested pension commitments from their time spent on the HHLA Executive Board.
-The amounts paid out in this regard in the 2022 financial year are recognised under "Remuneration of members of the Executive Board - Individual disclosures of Executive Board remuneration - Remuneration of former members of the Executive Board".
+The amounts paid out in this regard in the 2023 financial year are recognised under "Remuneration of members of the Executive Board - Individual disclosures of Executive Board remuneration - Remuneration of former members of the Executive Board".
+This item also includes the pension paid out to Dr. Roland Lappin during the 2023 financial year.